 Be sure to discuss all your management options with your pulmonologist.
 By working together, you and your pulmonologist can find a management plan that works for you.

 WITH WORSENING FIBROSIS

-Once scarring occurs, it is often irreversible.
+Once scarring occurs, it is believed to be irreversible.
 The worse the scarring becomes, the harder it will be to breathe.
 That’s why it’s important to have a conversation about your management options early.

-Although oxygen therapy and pulmonary rehab may help you to breathe easier, lung scarring could still be worsening, which is why it’s important to work with your doctor to create a well-rounded management plan that may include pulmonary rehab, oxygen therapy, and other management options.
+Although oxygen therapy and pulmonary rehab may help you to breathe easier, your ILD may still be progressing, which is why it’s important to work with your healthcare provider to create a well-rounded management plan.

 The first step in creating a disease management plan is finding a specialist.
-ILD is not commonly seen.
-That’s why it’s important to find a specialist with the familiarity and expertise needed to manage ILD.
-Pulmonologists are doctors who are likely to have experience diagnosing and managing ILD.
-Use our locator tool to find a pulmonologist in your area.
+Because chronic ILD with worsening fibrosis is rare, it is not well-known, even among some pulmonologists, who are healthcare providers specializing in lung disorders.
+That’s why it’s important to find a pulmonologist with the familiarity and expertise needed to manage chronic ILD with worsening fibrosis.
+Use our locator tool to find pulmonologists in your area.